- “A schema is an abstract representation of the distinctive characteristics of an event, a kind of blueprint of its most salient elements.”

-Schemas are a key maintenance factor in cognitive therapy because they determine “what we notice, attend to, and remember of our experiences” (Padesky, 1991).
-A schema of “I’m bad” may make it hard for an individual to notice when they do something good, leading to the maintenance of the unhelpful way of thinking and being.
+Schemas are a key maintenance factor in cognitive therapy because they determine “what we notice, attend to, and remember of our experiences” (Padesky, 1994).
+A schema of ‘I’m bad’ may make it hard for an individual to notice when they do something good, leading to the maintenance of the unhelpful way of thinking and being.
 Mechanisms by which schemas are maintained include:

 - Beck, A.T.
 (1967).
 Depression: Causes and treatment.
 Philadelphia: University of Pennsylvania Press).